-The Exchange notes that it previously adopted a similar process to force an open for series in an equity or exchangetraded product option classes.
-19 The only substantive differences within these two processes is that (i) the process for exclusively listed options will not rely on the additional requirement that the system observes an ABBO after the designated time period passes since exclusively listed options will not have an ABBO as the products are not listed on any other exchange and (ii) exclusively listed option series may open if there is no Composite Market so long as there are no non-M Capacity orders that are crossing.
+The Exchange notes that it previously adopted a similar process to force an open for series in an equity or exchangetraded product option classes.19 The only substantive differences within these two processes is that (i) the process for exclusively listed options will not rely on the additional requirement that the system observes an ABBO after the designated time period passes since exclusively listed options will not have an ABBO as the products are not listed on any other exchange; (ii) the process for exclusively listed options will also require that there are no non-M Capacity orders that are crossing (this is not a requirement for the existing equity and ETP option classes; and (iii) exclusively listed option series may open if there is no Composite Market so long as there are no non-M Capacity orders that are crossing.

-With the exception that there is not an ABBO that may be looked at first and that a Composite Market is not required to exist (so long as there are no non-M Capacity orders that are crossed), all other protections that were put into place during the inception of the forced open for equity and ETP classes will also apply to the proposed forced open for exclusively listed options.
+With the exception that there is not an ABBO that may be looked at first, that no non-M Capacity orders are crossed in the event the Composite Market is too wide, and that a Composite Market is not required to exist (so long as there are no non-M Capacity orders that are crossed), all other protections that were put into place during the inception of the forced open for equity and ETP classes will also apply to the proposed forced open for exclusively listed options.
 Rule 5.31(f) provides that in the event of a forced opening of a series pursuant to proposed Rule 5.31(e)(4) or a compelled opening of a series pursuant to paragraph (h), the System enters all of a User's orders in that series in the Queuing Book 20 into the Book in the manner set forth in current Rule 5.31(f), unless a User instructs the System to cancel its market orders or all of its orders, in which case the System enters only the non-cancelled orders into the Book in this manner.
 Specifically, they will be processed in accordance with Rule 5.32 (as unexecuted orders and quotes are handled following the conclusion of the opening rotation), which describes how the System processes, handles, and executes orders.
 If any order or quote in the Queuing Book is marketable upon the forced opening (and the User does not instruct the System to cancel it as proposed), the System would execute marketable orders subject to the priority rules set forth in Rule 5.32.
-Any non-marketable order would enter the Book or cancel, subject to the User instructions.
+Any nonmarketable order would enter the Book or cancel, subject to the User instructions.
 This proposed change provides Users with flexibility for automated handling of their orders in the event an exclusively listed option series opens with a wide market as opposed to the existing manual process where the Exchange manually increases the Maximum Composite Width to force an open.21